Loading...

 Scenario

-You’re working on an older Debian system using SysV init.
-The system boots into a graphical environment, but your team needs it to boot into multi-user mode without GUI (runlevel 3).
+You are working on an older Debian system using SysV init.
+The system boots into a graphical environment, but your team needs it to boot into multi-user mode without a GUI (runlevel 3) for headless operation and reduced boot complexity.

 Operator context